artasyaskar/3D_DinoGame/README.md

 npm install

 3. **Start the development server**
-npm start
+npm run dev

 4. **Open the game**
-Visit `http://localhost:3000` in your web browser to play and test.
+Visit `http://localhost:5173` in your web browser to play and test.

 ---